 They can provide expert advice and information.
 They also offer you options and referrals to help resolve your concerns to keep you and others safe.

-To access Safer Community, contact 03 9479 8988 or check the Safer Community website.
+To access Safer Community, visit the Safer Community website.

 Please note Safer Community is not an emergency service.
 In an emergency, contact Security (03) 9479 2222 and 000.